 A lot of people try to make things work with just one Memory Palace.

 But in reality, Memory Palaces work best in a network.

 That’s what allows you to expand your spatial memory and get the most use from your Magnetic Bridging Figures.

-You may also need the Major System (a.k.a the Major Method).
+You may also need the Major System (a.k.a the Major Method I mentioned above).

-Next, you need Recall Rehearsal.
-This process is what lets you load the information you memorize into long term memory.
+But what you absolutely need is something called Recall Rehearsal.
+This process is something I teach in the MMM Masterclass.
+It’s what lets you load the information you memorize into long term memory.

 But These Three Major Memory Techniques Sound Like A Lot Of Effort!

 Yes, and no.